 - Ideal for: Good speakers with knowledge of ecology, geology, plants, animals, etc.

-- Type of work: Visual media for marketing, fundraising, promotion, and outreach.
+- Type of work: Visual media for outreach, fundraising, and promotion.

-- Ideal for: People with skills in photography, videography, and communications.
+- Ideal for: People with photography and videography skills (and own equipment).

 Fields marked with * are required.